esp-rs/esp-idf-template/README.md

 ### Install Rust & Clang - for Xtensa MCUs (ESP32, ESP32-S2 and ESP32-S3)

 - Install the [Rust Espressif compiler toolchain and the Espressif LLVM Clang toolchain](https://github.com/esp-rs/rust-build)
-- This is necessary, because support for the Xtensa architecture (ESP32 / ESP32-S2 / ESP32-S3) is not upstreamed in LLVM yet
+- This is necessary because support for the Xtensa architecture (ESP32 / ESP32-S2 / ESP32-S3) is not upstreamed in LLVM yet
-- Make sure that you DON'T have a system Clang installed as well, because even if you have the Espressif one first on your `$PATH`, Bindgen will still pick the system one
+- Make sure that you DON'T have a system Clang installed as well because even if you have the Espressif one first on your `$PATH`, Bindgen will still pick the system one
-  - A workaround that does not require uninstalling the system Clang is to do `export LIBCLANG_PATH=<path to the Espressif Clang lib directory>` prior to continuing the build process
+  - A workaround that does not require uninstalling the system Clang is to `export LIBCLANG_PATH=<path to the Espressif Clang lib directory>` prior to continuing the build process

 ### Install Rust & Clang - for RiscV32 MCUs (ESP32-C3)